Weather Watcher of the day!

-EL PASO, Texas (KTSM) – Today’s Weather Watcher of the day goes to Mark Weatherly.
-This shot was taken of the sunset from Providence Transmountain Campus on Veteran’s Day.
+EL PASO, Texas (KTSM) – Today’s Weather Watcher of the day goes to Vanessa Orozco!
+This is a beautiful shot of the sunset seen from the Socorro Athletics Complex in East El Paso.

 If you want to send them to our Chief Meteorologist Monica Cortez, send it to her email mcortez@ktsm.com or through her social media platforms: